 You should dress modestly to enter the monasteries.
 This means no shorts or sleeveless tops and women are required to wear a long skirt, not trousers.
 Although this was stated very clearly in front of each of the monasteries, we still saw lots of people dressed in tank tops, crop tops, shorts and mini skirts.

-In case you show up in wrong attire, the monasteries would usually provide you with trousers and skirts but due to the pandemic, this might not be the case any longer so I wouldn’t count on it.
+In case you show up in the wrong attire, the monasteries would usually provide you with trousers and skirts but I wouldn’t count on it.

 3) Explore Kalambaka and Kastraki

 The town of Kalambaka (also spelled Kalampaka or Kalabaka) was much larger than I expected.
 That’s because most blogs and articles I read before our trip referred to it as ‘a tiny village’.
-The reality is that Kalambaka is a town with 12,000 inhabitants and lots of restaurants, bars, bakeries, tour agencies, gift shops and other small businesses, so I think calling it a tiny village is a bit of an exaggeration.
+The reality is that Kalambaka is a town with 12,000 inhabitants and lots of restaurants, bars, bakeries, tour agencies, gift shops and other small businesses.

 Some of the best things to do in Kalambaka is to simply stroll along its main street Trikalon, explore the local food scene, or sit down with a cocktail and people-watch.
 On weekend nights, the street is buzzing with both locals and tourists.
 You can also visit Kalambaka’s Mushroom Museum if that’s your thing.

 Just 1.5km (1 mile) from Kalambaka is the Kastraki village.
 It’s a much smaller and quieter place with more of a countryside vibe but still has a handful of cute restaurants and guest houses.

 4) Discover the area on e-bikes